 “This has been the best year for tomatoes I’ve ever seen!” – our friend Tom.

-It’s October, which hopefully means – if you’re anything like Tom – you’ve been stuffing yourself silly with high quality garden produce all spring and summer.
-It also means that now is the time to lay back, put your feet up, and let the weeds take over your garden until March – am I right?
+If you’re anything like Tom, you’ve been stuffing yourself silly with high quality garden produce all spring and summer.
+It also means that now is the time to lay back, put your feet up, and let the weeds take over your garden until March, right?

 If you want the best spring bounty and/or lawn you can get next year, NOW is the time for action.
 Adding compost to your soil in autumn will strengthen roots for the winter, and save you a lot of work in the spring.